 What Is an Air Conditioning Compressor?

-The compressor works by taking the low-pressure refrigerant gas from the evaporator coil and compressing it into a high-pressure gas.
-This high-pressure gas is then passed through the condenser coil where it releases heat, turning back into a liquid.
-The liquid refrigerant then travels through the expansion valve, and the cycle starts all over again.
+The compressor is designed to take low-pressure refrigerant gas from the evaporator coil and compress that gas into a high-pressure gas.
+The high-pressure gas is sent through the condenser coil to release that heat and to turn back into a liquid.
+Once it is a liquid it can pass through the valve for expansion, and, and the cycle can repeat again in the system.

 How Does an Air Conditioning Compressor Work?

-Think of the compressor as a sort of “heart” that pumps the refrigerant through your system.
-It starts by taking in low-pressure gas and compressing it.
-This increase in pressure turns the refrigerant into a superheated, high-pressure gas.
-This gas then flows into the condenser coil outside your house, where it cools down, releases heat, and becomes a high-pressure liquid.
+The compressor acts as a sort of “heart” that pumps the refrigerant through your system.
+It begins by taking in low-pressure gas and compressing it.
+The pressure increase converts the refrigerant into a superheated, high-pressure gas.
+The gas moves to the condenser coil outdoors, where it cools down, gives off heat, and changes into a high-pressure liquid.

-This refrigerant then passes through an expansion valve, which lowers its pressure and turns it into a cold, low-pressure liquid.
-From there, it moves into the evaporator coil inside your home, where it evaporates into a gas, absorbing heat from your home in the process.
-Finally, the compressor takes in that gas again, repeating the cycle and keeping your home cool.
+The refrigerant passes through an expansion valve, which lowers the pressure and converts it into a cold, low-pressure liquid.
+It then moves to the evaporator coil in the house, where it evaporates into a gas, taking heat from inside your home.
+The compressor pulls in the gas to begin the cycle again, and to keep your house cool.

 Reciprocating Compressors